csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

 `double`  | 8 bytes  | $\pm 5.0 \cdot 10^{-324} … \pm 1.7 \cdot 10^{308}$ | 15-16 digits
 `decimal` | 16 bytes | $\pm 1.0 \cdot 10^{-28} … \pm 7.9 \cdot 10^{28}$   | 28-29 digits

+#### Value and Reference types

-- Value and reference types: different ways of storing data in memory
+- Value and reference types are different ways of storing data in memory
 - Variables name memory locations, but the data that gets stored at the named location is different for each type
 - For a **value type** variable, the named memory location stores the exact data value held by the variable (just what you'd expect)
 - Value types: all the numeric types (`int`, `float`, `double`, `decimal`, etc.), `char`, and `bool`
 - For a **reference type** variable, the named memory location stores a *reference* to the data, not the data itself
     - The contents of the memory location named by the variable are the address of another memory location
     - The *other* memory location is where the variable's data is stored
     - To get to the data, the computer first reads the location named by the variable, then uses that information (the memory address) to find and read the other memory location where the data is stored
 - Reference types: `string`, `object`, and all objects you create from your own classes
 - Assignment works differently for reference types

     - Assignment always copies the value in the variable's named memory location - but in the case of a reference type that's just a memory address, not the data

     - Assigning one reference-type variable to another copies the memory address, so now both variables "refer to" the same data

     - Example:

         ```
         string word = "Hello";
         string word2 = word;
         ```

         Both `word` and `word2` contain the same memory address, pointing to the same memory location, which contains the string "Hello".
 There is only one copy of the string "Hello"; `word2` doesn't get its own copy.

 ## Overflow 🛡